 After landing on the beach, we were split in groups to hike around the island.
 Our group walked clear to the other side and then all the way around, making for a great little hike.
 The island itself is small, with low lying brush throughout the middle.

 In the blazing hot sun, there were very few places to seek refuge.
 However, we enjoyed making our way to the beaches on the other side.
 From there, we headed up the rocky shoreline to see the Frigate birds, who were well into their mating rituals.

 Big males with bright red pouches sat on brush nests, signaling to the females that flew above.
 If I had to guess on the numbers, I’d say there were close to 200 or more frigates on the island that day.

 Following our hike, we enjoyed some time on the beach with the option for walking and swimming.

 We did some amazing things on our Costa Rica and Panama cruise, but I’d have to admit that the highlight of the trip was our visit to the Darien jungle.

 The land link between Central America and South America is filled with one of the most notorious, untouched and pristine stretches of rainforest on the planet.
-Known as the Darien Gap, it is a place of legend and we got a little taste with on our Panama cruise with UnCruise Adventures.
+Known as the Darien Gap, it is a place of legend and we got a little taste of that on our Panama cruise with UnCruise Adventures.